StevenLambion/SwiftDuxNavigation/README.md

 ```

 ### Waypoint
 A waypoint is a single destination within a route.
-Examples of a waypoint might be a screen, window, action sheet, or alert.
+Examples of a waypoint might be a navigational stack item, ActionSheet, or TabView.
 The last waypoint of an active route is the current destination of the user.
-You can navigate relative to a waypoint using its `navigate(to:inScene:isDetail:animate:)` method.
+You can navigate relative to a waypoint using its `navigate(to:inScene:isDetail:)` method.

 ```swift
 @MappedDispatch() private var dispatch